websteralycia/basketball_analytics/06_lineup_optimizer/README.md

 # WNBA Lineup Optimizer

-Pick two to four core players; the engine completes the five under position constraints and ranks the best fits, with an explanation of why each added player showed up.
+Pick two to four core players, the engine completes the five under position constraints and ranks the best fits, with an explanation of why each added player showed up.